unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 Yes, you can [secure parts of your post and page content](https://passwordprotectwp.com/docs/password-protect-wordpress-content-sections/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) with a password using our [ppwp] shortcode.

-= Why do I still see the password form after entering the correct password? =

-It looks like your content is cached.
-You'll need to [configure your caching plugin or cache server](https://passwordprotectwp.com/docs/caching-plugins-cache-servers-integration/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) in order for our plugin to work properly.
+= Could I create and manage all shortcode passwords at one place? =

+Yes, you will be able to generate passwords under our plugin's settings page and then add them to [ppwp] shortcode in order to protect your content sections with Pro version.
+All these passwords will be [tracked and controlled in one place](https://passwordprotectwp.com/docs/manage-shortcode-global-passwords/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).

+= Could users see which passwords they're typing?

+Yes, you can add a "show password" button allowing users to see what they're typing.
+This button can be added either via [WordPress Customizer](https://passwordprotectwp.com/docs/customize-password-form-wordpress-customizer/#pwd-reveal-btn?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) or [manual template modification](https://passwordprotectwp.com/docs/customize-password-protected-form/#show-hide-pwd/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite).

-= Can I protect child pages automatically? =
+= Could I password protect a parent and all its child pages at once? =

-Our Pro version of Password Protect WordPress enables you to [automatically password protect child pages](https://passwordprotectwp.com/docs/password-protect-sub-pages-and-categories/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) once the parent page is locked up.
+Yes, the Pro version enables you to [automatically password protect child pages](https://passwordprotectwp.com/docs/password-protect-sub-pages-and-categories/?utm_source=wp.org&utm_medium=faq-link&utm_campaign=ppwp-lite) once the parent page is locked up.

 == Screenshots ==